“Happiness is letting go of what you think your life is supposed to look like, and celebrating it for everything that it is” – Mandy Hale

 I’ve been really unwell with worsening disability over the past 24 months.
 I’ve been in and out of hospital and had three spinal surgeries, each three months apart.
-Multiple foot fractures continuously cause worsening mobility issues and my fatigue has been out of control.
-On top of this I am now dealing with female baldness.
+Multiple foot fractures and a seriously unstable lumbar spine, continuously cause worsening mobility issues.
+My fatigue has been out of control and I am also dealing with female baldness.

 Aside from medical appointments or hospital stays, I have rarely been out of the house for years.